-Already I find myself in week 8 of my first pregnancy.
-I’m 38 years old, so time seems to fly by faster and faster as I age.
+Already I find myself 8 weeks pregnant.
+I'm 38 years old, so time seems to fly by faster and faster as I age.
 Normally, I wish for the world to just s-l-o-w d-o-w-n some.
-But since the day I found out I was pregnant, I’ve had that can’t-wait feeling every day.
-The day that I can finally meet my baby can’t come soon enough.
+But since the day I found out I was pregnant, I've had that can't-wait feeling every day.
+The day that I can finally meet my baby can't come soon enough.
 At my next appointment at 11 weeks, James and I should be able to hear the heartbeat for the first time.
-For now, I’ll just have to be patient.
-And that’s fine, because I have plenty to think about.
+For now, I'll just have to be patient.
+And that's fine, because I have plenty to think about.

 First trimester symptoms for most women include morning sickness.
 Right now, I consider myself very lucky.
 After the first week of intense nausea and crazy smell sensitivity (what lead me to find out I was, indeed, expecting), things have calmed quite a bit.
 I do feel some nausea daily, but so far, no vomiting, and the smell sensitivity has diminished to a two on a scale of one to 10.